-Requests from the public for sets of national or regional income limits may be referred to the HUD USER Reference Service, whose toll-free number is 1-800-245-2691.
-In addition, Fiscal Year 2006 income limits are available in multiple formats on the World Wide Web (www.huduser.org\datasets\il.html).
+FY 2008 income limits are available in multiple formats on the World Wide Web (www.huduser.org\datasets\il.html).
 Questions related to how these income limits apply to the programs of state and other federal agencies should be referred to those agencies.
-Questions concerning the methodology used to develop these income limits are addressed in the Fiscal Year 2006 Income Limits Briefing Material, which is posted on the income limits website.
+Questions concerning the methodology used to develop these income limits are addressed in the Fiscal Year 2008 Income Limits Briefing Material, which is posted on the income limits website.

-If you have questions concerning these income limits, please contact your field office economist.

-Brian D. Montgomery Assistant Secretary for Housing-Federal Housing Commissioner, H Orlando J. Cabrera Assistant Secretary for Public and Indian Housing, P
+\\\\\\/s/ Brian D. Montgomery Assistant Secretary for

+Housing-Federal Housing Commissioner, H /s/

+Paula O. Blunt General Deputy Assistant Secretary for Public and Indian Housing, P